Devon Trevarrow Flaherty Tries to See Past the Past

-Even when I was seven years old, and remembering things, I admitted that I had not once heard Jason’s voice in my head after his death.
+Even when I was eight years old, and remembering things, I admitted that I had not once heard Jason’s voice in my head after his death.
 I also admitted that I could no longer see his entire face on my own.
 Back then, I would see pieces of his face at a time.
 Now, the only face of Jason I can see in my mind’s eye is that which is preserved in photo after photo around my parents’ houses and around mine.
 It is a preserved face, with a plastered smile.
 He always wears blue overall shorts with trains and trucks on them, and a yellow T-shirt.

 What really disturbs me as I write this story is that I have absolutely no original memories of Jason left.
 True, and heartbreaking.
 I have lived twice as long without him as with him.
 I pace the floor, my hands on my head, scrunching my forehead into lines.
 There is nothing there.
 I can not remember ever touching him, or hearing him say anything, or having him react to me.
 I can not even recall one moment that we shared together, which the camera, or pen, or another person did not record for us.
 I want my own memory.